Complex and Adaptive Dynamical Systems: A Primer: The Logistic Map and Deterministic Chaos

-where we have used the notation $x(t+n)=x_n$.
-The logistic map is illustrated in Fig.\ \ref{chaos_logistic}.
+One of the most cherished models in the field of deterministic chaos is the logistic map of the interval $\ [0,1]\ $ onto itself: where we have used the notation $x(t+n)=x_n$.
+The logistic map is illustrated in Fig.~\ref{fig_chaos_logistic}.
 The logistic map shows, despite its apparent simplicity, an infinite series of bifurcations and a transition to chaos.

-\underline{\bf Biological interpretation}\\ We may consider the $\ x_n\in[0,1]\ $ to stand for the population density of a reproducing species in the year $\ n\ $.
-In this case the factor $\ r(1-x_n)\in[0,4]\ $ is the number of offsprings per year, which is limited in the case of high population densities $x\to1$, when resources become scarce.
+\runinhead{Biological Interpretation} We may consider {}$\ x_n\in[0,1]\ $ {as standing} for the population density of a reproducing species in the year $n$.
+In this case the factor $\ r(1-x_n)\in[0,4]\ $ is the number of {offspring} per year, which is limited in the case of high population densities $x\to1$, when resources become scarce.
 The classical example is that of a herd of reindeer on an island.

-Knowing the population density $\ x_n\ $ in a given year $\ n\ $ we may predict via (\ref{chaos_logistisch}) the population density for all subsequent years exactly, the system is deterministic.
-The population density shows nevertheless irregular behavior for certain values of $\ r\ $ which one calls ``chaotic''.
+Knowing the population density $\ x_n\ $ in a given year $\ n\ $ we may predict via Eq.~(\ref{eq_chaos_logistic_map}) the population density for all subsequent years exactly{;} the system is deterministic. {Nevertheless the population shows} irregular behavior for certain values of $r$, which one calls ``chaotic''.